AgneteSteine/agnetesteine.github.io/_recipes/recipe2.markdown

 # Oatmeal Porridge

-Oatmeal porridge is a fantastic breakfast option that is not only delicious but also very healthy.
-With an unlimited amount of topping options, this recipe can turn an oatmeal sceptic into a devoted fan.
+Oatmeal porridge is a fantastic breakfast option that is not only delicious, but also very healthy.
+With an unlimited amount of topping options, this recipe can turn any oatmeal sceptic into a devoted fan.
 Creamy, hearty and warming.
 A perfect way to start a winter's day.

 <!--more-->